 The Basics of Roofing Maintenance

-Roofing Company Colorado Springs perform surface maintenance to protect the integrity of your roof.
+Roofing company perform surface maintenance to protect the integrity of your roof.
 This can include ensuring that gutters are clear for drainage, repairing cracked pipe boots, and more.

 Falling branches are one of the biggest sources of potential damage to most homeowners’ roofs.
 Heavy branches can break through even the toughest roof coverings.
 They can also create barriers during a storm that lead to water buildup and leaks.

 The shingles on your roof protect it from the elements, and they also add to its beauty.
 They look particularly good on Nantucket-style cottages and coastal homes, but they can be used on any style of house.

 Wooden shingles and shakes are built to last, and they can be painted or stained to match your home’s aesthetic.
 They’re also a great choice if you have children or pets that spend a lot of time outdoors because they are resistant to rot and mold.

 When it comes to shingle repair, the more you catch problems before they start, the less likely you are to need major roof work later on.
 Even a single missing shingle might not seem like a big deal, but it creates an opening for water and wind to cause damage.
 If you spot a problem, it should be repaired immediately.